 WebControl HW rev 7 changed using a switch IC to regulate the power, it can take from 4.5V to 20VDC.
-Its max absolute DC input voltage is 26VDC, beyond that will cause permanent damage.
+It needs to provide enough current, so that its invetor chip can provide stable power to CPU.
+Its Maximum absolute DC power voltage is 26VDC, any time supply beyond that will cause permanent damage.